Bonding Peacock Bass Fishing

 I had the pleasure of fishing with Ron Powers and his daughter Catlin.
 They were traveling from up North to catch these Florida Bass.
 Naples Golden Gate Canal System holds excellent water for Peacock Bass Fishing.

 Ron and Catlin caught over 40 bass including peacock and largemouth.
 The biggest fish weighed in the range of 3.5 to 4 pounds.
-We had multiple big fish on that got caught up in the trees.
+We had multiple big fish that got caught up in the trees.